 - Inhale as you sweep your front arm up and back, bringing your backhand to your back thigh.

-- Keep drawing your top hand up and back until you feel a good stretch in the front side body.
+- Keep drawing your top hand up and back until you feel a good stretch in the front of your body.

 - Ensure your left knee stays bent and balance your body weight equally between both legs for stability.

 The triangle pose is a familiar beginner yoga pose.
-It is best done after Reverse warrior as it compresses the side body that was just stretched while elongating the other side.
+It is best done after Reverse Warriors, as it compresses the side body that was just stretched while elongating the other side.

-Along with opening the chest and shoulders, Triangle strengthens the back, neck, and legs and stimulates the abdominal organs.
+Along with opening the chest and shoulders, the triangle strengthens the back, neck, and legs and stimulates the abdominal organs.

 From a warrior 2 position with arms out to the side: